 • Please note: If you used a Cruise with Confidence certificate on this sailing, and you request a refund instead, we’ll refund any NEW funds paid above the certificate amount, and we’ll reinstate your original Cruise with Confidence certificate.

-◦ if you purchased refundable air or hotel accommodations through Royal Caribbean, they will be automatically refunded to you.
+• If you purchased refundable air or hotel accommodations through Royal Caribbean, they will be automatically refunded to you within 45 days after we process the cancellation.

 We know, this too shall pass, and we are optimistic that very soon you’ll be excited about planning your next cruise vacation.
 As always, the most important thing to us will always be the safety of our guests and crew.
 In the meantime, we’ll continue to monitor the global situation.
 We wish you good health and truly appreciate your continued loyalty.